 - (1) We have included EBITDA (non-GAAP) and adjusted EBITDA (non-GAAP) because our lenders use it as a key measure of our performance.
 EBITDA is defined as earnings before interest expense, income tax expense, depreciation and amortization.
 EBITDA is not a measure of financial performance under GAAP and should not be considered an alternative to net earnings or any other measure of performance under GAAP or to cash flows from operating, investing or financing activities as an indicator of cash flows or as a measure of liquidity.
 Our calculation of EBITDA may be different from the calculations used by other companies, and therefore comparability may be limited.
 Certain financial covenants in our 2011 Credit Facility are based on EBITDA, subject to adjustments, which are shown above.
 Continued availability of credit under our 2011 Credit Facility is critical to our ability to meet our business plans, we believe that an understanding of the key terms of our credit agreement is important to an investor's understanding of our financial condition and liquidity risks.
 Failure to comply with our financial covenants, unless waived by our lenders, would mean we could not borrow any further amounts under our revolving credit facility and would give our lenders the right to demand immediate repayment of all outstanding revolving credit loans.
 We would be unable to continue our operations at current levels if we lost the liquidity provided under our credit agreements.
-Depreciation and amortization in this table excludes the amortization of deferred financing fees, which is included in interest expense. - (2) The \$43.9 million adjustment to EBITDA in fiscal 2014 primarily related to \$16.7 million of non-cash stock compensation, \$11.5 million of non-cash restructuring charges and \$5.2 million of goodwill impairment charge and \$5.0 million non-cash write-off of certain assets.
-The \$14.7 million adjustment to EBITDA in fiscal 2013 primarily relates to non-cash stock compensation expense. - (3) Debt includes capital lease obligations and letters of credit and is net of U.S. cash and cash equivalents and a portion of European cash investments, as defined in the 2011 Credit Facility.
-In fiscal 2014, the amounts deducted in the calculation of net debt were U.S. cash and cash equivalents and European cash investments of \$9 million and \$100 million, respectively, and in fiscal 2013, \$26 million and \$100 million, respectively. - (4) These ratios are included to show compliance with the leverage ratios set forth in our credit facilities.
-We show both our current ratios and the maximum ratio permitted or minimum ratio required under our 2011 Credit Facility. - (5) As defined in the 2011 Credit Facility, interest expense used in the consolidated interest coverage ratio excludes non-cash interest of \$8.8 million and includes \$0.7 million of interest rate swap contract settlements for fiscal 2014.
-For fiscal 2013, interest expense used in the consolidated interest coverage ratio excludes non-cash interest of \$8.5 million and includes \$3.3 million of interest rate swap contract settlements.
+Depreciation and amortization in this table excludes the amortization of deferred financing fees, which is included in interest expense. - (2) The \$52.6 million adjustment to EBITDA in fiscal 2015 primarily related to \$25.3 million of non-cash stock compensation, \$3.3 million of non-cash restructuring and other exit charges and \$23.9 million of impairment of goodwill and indefinite-lived intangibles.
+The \$43.9 million adjustment to EBITDA in fiscal 2014 primarily related to \$16.7 million of non-cash stock compensation, \$11.5 million of non-cash restructuring charges and \$5.2 million of goodwill impairment charge and \$5.0 million non-cash write-off of certain assets. - (3) Debt includes capital lease obligations and letters of credit and is net of U.S. cash and cash equivalents and a portion of European cash investments, as defined in the 2011 Credit Facility.
+In fiscal 2015, the amounts deducted in the calculation of net debt were U.S. cash and cash equivalents and foreign cash investments of \$4 million and \$124 million, respectively, and in fiscal 2014, \$9 million and \$100 million, respectively. - (4) These ratios are included to show compliance with the leverage ratios set forth in our credit facilities.
+We show both our current ratios and the maximum ratio permitted or minimum ratio required under our 2011 Credit Facility. - (5) As defined in the 2011 Credit Facility, for fiscal 2015 interest expense used in the consolidated interest coverage ratio excludes non-cash interest of \$9.5 million.
+For fiscal 2014, interest expense used in the consolidated interest coverage ratio excludes non-cash interest of \$8.8 million and includes \$0.7 million of interest rate swap contract settlements.